jtkovacs/jtkovacs.github.io/refs/notes/sotl.md

 <img src="../illos/strategies-by-knowledge-dimension.png" width="600">

+##### ... to exercise multiple intelligences

+Eisner, E. (2004).
+Multiple intelligences: Its tensions and possibilities.
+Teachers College Record, 106(1), 31-39.

+Gardner, H. & Hatch, T. (1989).
+Multiple intelligences go to school: Educational implications of the theory of multiple intelligences.
+Educational Researcher, 18(8).

+##### ... for accessibility (universal design)

+Williams, J., Evans, C., & King, L. (2012).
+The impact of universal design for learning Instruction on lesson planning (Links to an external site.)Links to an external site..
+International Journal of Learning, 18(4).

 #### Instructional messages

 Instructional messages should be clearly relevant and actionable ("WIIFM/what's in it for me principle").
 In addition, Booth (2011) summarizes Chip and Dan Heath’s best practices for powerful messages, which they organize as an acronym (SUCCESs) but I present here differently: